pydio/cells-sdk-go/README.md

-# Cells SDK Go (v5)
+# Cells SDK Go Light

+> **WARNING**: this branch is used to perform a first proof of concept with the Ceĺls API v2.

+It is still work iń progress, use it at you own risks until we finalize a first GA version.

+> **TODO** adapt once the API has been fixed.

-> **WARNING**: the v5 branch of the SDK is **not yet stable** and ready: API will still change before the GA release.
+the v5 branch of the SDK is **not yet stable** and ready: API will still change before the GA release.
 We yet start to publish some snapshot versions to prepare adaptation of the various clients.
 > Note also that the cells-sdk-go specific API (mainly package v5/transport) is still being refined and some methods will need migration between v4 and v5.

 [Go](https://golang.org/) SDK for communicating with a Pydio Cells Server.